cropcrusaders/Windy-plugin-heat-units/README.md

   Windy Plugin dev page afterwards and the bundle will be served correctly.
   Alternatively, run `npm run open:dev` to launch a Chromium-based browser with certificate warnings suppressed for the session.

+#### Accepting Windy's self-signed certificate manually

+Most browsers make it possible to trust the Windy development portal's self-signed certificate for a single session.
+The exact wording differs per browser, but the flow is generally:

+1. Open `https://windy-plugins.com/dev` (or the plugin URL that Windy is trying to fetch) and wait for the warning page to appear.
+2. Review the certificate details to confirm the page is actually hosted by `windy-plugins.com`.
+3. Follow the browser-specific prompts:
+   - **Chrome / Edge / Chromium**: Click **Advanced** → **Proceed to
+     windy-plugins.com (unsafe)**.
+The exception lasts until you close the browser.
+   - **Firefox**: Click **Advanced** → **Accept the Risk and Continue**.
+Firefox stores the exception and will load the dev portal normally afterwards.
+   - **Safari (macOS)**: Click **Show Details** → **visit this website** → **Visit Website**. macOS may prompt for your password to add the temporary trust entry.
+4. Reload `https://windy-plugins.com/dev` and the plugin bundle should load immediately, as long as `npm start` is still running.

+If you'd rather skip these prompts, run `npm run open:dev` to launch a Chromium-based browser instance with the necessary flags to ignore certificate warnings for the session.

+> **Note for iOS testers:** The Windy development portal currently cannot be
+> trusted on iOS Safari.
+After tapping **Show Details** → **Visit This
+> Website**, Safari reloads the request without the certificate exception and
+> Windy's CDN returns a `NoSuchKey` error.
+To test on mobile, accept the
+> certificate on a desktop browser and use remote debugging or browser sync to
+> inspect the plugin, or publish a staging build and load it from the public
+> plugin catalog instead.
 - **"NoSuchKey" while loading the production URL**: Confirm that the GitHub Actions release workflow completed successfully.
 Then run `npm run check:plugin-url` locally to ensure the published file is live.
 If the